 - Halo effect around lights

-In the US, the prevalence of cataracts is highest in whites, followed by Blacks, and Hispanics.
+In the US, the prevalence of cataracts is highest in White individuals, followed by non-Hispanic Black and Hispanic individuals.

 Corticosteroids.
-Systemic and inhaled steroids increase risk of posterior subcapsular cataracts.
+Systemic and inhaled steroids increase the risk of posterior subcapsular cataracts.

 Tobacco use.
 Cigarettes and smokeless tobacco are both dose-related risk factors for cataract development.
 Up to 20% of cataracts in American men can be attributed to smoking.
 Quitting may partially reverse the disease in the nuclear and posterior subcapsular forms.